BrokenShell/MonsterFactoryFlask/README.md

 ## Developer Notes
 An issue came up in the virtual environment used for the hosting of this project: pythonanywhere.com.
-Apparently the version of gcc used doesn't have full c++17 support.
-To solve the issue I implemented the std::clamp function, see below.
+Apparently the version of gcc used by our host doesn't have full c++17 support.
+To solve the issue I implemented the std::clamp function myself, see below.

 ```cpp
 template<typename T>